otomad/OtomadHelper/README.md

 ### Why This Format?

-When you need to fix a mistake that exists in multiple languages, the traditional approach requires you to:
+If the document contains 7 languages, when you need to fix a mistake that exists in multiple languages, the traditional approach requires you to:

 1. Open 7 separate files (one per language)
 2. Find the corresponding line in each file